What Is Glycemic Control?

 Diagnosis and Lifestyle

-Diagnostic confirmation, patient education, initiation of diet and exercise.
+Diagnostic confirmation, patient education, start of diet and exercise.
 Metformin as first-line pharmacotherapy.
 Establish individualized HbA1c targets.

 Phase 2